 Total Hip Replacement

 The hip is a ball and socket joint.
 It allows the upper leg to bend and rotate at the pelvis.
 A hip fracture is a break which occurs in the upper quarter of the femur.
-The type of surgery used to treat this depends on which bones and soft tissue is affected and the level of the fracture.
+The type of surgery used to treat this depends on which bones and soft tissue are affected and the level of the fracture.
 (An injury to the socket is not considered a hip fracture and management of fractures of this area is a completely different consideration.)

 Most hip fractures occur from a fall or direct blow to the side of the hip.
 There are generally three different types:

 - Intracapsular – occurs at the level of the neck and the head of the femur and is generally within the capsule.
 The capsule is the soft tissue envelope that contains the lubricating and nourishing fluid of the hip joint.
-Sometimes this can create a loss of blood supply to the bone
+Sometimes this can create a loss of blood supply to the bone.

 - Intertrochanteric – This fracture occurs between the neck of the femur and the lower bony prominence known as the lesser trochanter (one of the major muscles of the hip).
-The blood supply to the fractured pieces tends to be better
+The blood supply to the fractured pieces tends to be better.

 - Subtrochanteric – This occurs further down the bone and may be broken into several pieces.